awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 +  This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific Regions (https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 + Running this code might result in charges to your AWS account.
 + Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+## Creating the resources

+You need to create these resources:

++ An Amazon S3 bucket that contains a Microsoft Excel document that contains poplation data.
+You can obtain the Microsoft Excel document from this Github repository.
++ An Amazon DynamoDB table named **Country** that contains a partition key named **id**.
+For information about creating an Amazon DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow